agatakolohe/Parks-Lookup.Solution/README.md

 ##### View In Browser

-- To view in browser, navigate to APIParks folder in the command line
-- Use the command `dotnet run` to execute the compiled code and start a localhost
+- To view HTTP requests in browser, navigate to APIParks folder in the command line use the command `dotnet run` to execute the compiled code and start a localhost
 - In browser navigate to http://localhost:5000
-  TODO
+- You will be directed to Swagger's UI and will be able to view and try out the HTTP requests

 ## API Documentation